Monday, February 17, 2025

 Franklin County Sheriff Jones, who heard Trump border czar Homan speak during the February National Sheriffs Association Winter Conference, said concerns similar to those voiced in Tyler are being aired in other counties.
 “My understanding after we came back from Washington, D.C.,” he said, “we’re looking for the rapists, we’re looking for the murderers.”
 He added: “I don’t think I’ve ever asked anybody since I been sheriff since 2013 if they had papers and I’m not going to start today and neither are my officers.”

 Yet anxiety continues.
 Waco attorney Susan Nelson told veteran Waco Tribune-Herald reporter Carl Hoover that many of her clients applying for a green card or addressing other immigration issues are worried, particularly families where some members are citizens and others are undocumented.
 While she believed it unlikely that ICE would enter schools to make arrests, experience suggested they might arrest undocumented parents as they arrived at a school to pick up their children.
+And Waco ISD Trustee Jose Vidaña told Hoover that he senses a general concern among students and parents about the prospect of immigration arrests and possible deportation.
+"Even people who have been here legally fear being picked up," Vidaña said.
+"I want to assure them that we're here to support them."

-During the Seventh & James Baptist Church gathering, realization quickly set in that most participants were simply in the dark about all this – not just about how the Trump deportation dragnet is unfolding but what immigration laws and protocols actually are.
-A German-born rabbi with whom I spoke stressed that Americans who talk of undocumented immigrants simply “getting in line” for legal status – as if just renewing a driver’s license – display ignorance about how difficult it can be to get citizenship: She has five degrees – a testament to her intelligence, discipline and doggedness – yet, she says, it took her 23 years to become a U.S. citizen.
+During the Seventh & James Baptist Church gathering, realization quickly set in that most participants were in the dark about all this – not just about how the Trump deportation dragnet is unfolding but what immigration laws and protocols actually are.
+A German-born woman with whom I spoke stressed that Americans who talk of undocumented immigrants simply “getting in line” for legal status – as if renewing a driver’s license – display ignorance about how difficult it can be to get citizenship: She has five degrees – a testament to her intelligence, discipline and doggedness – yet, she said, it took her 23 years to become a U.S. citizen.

 "I know from personal experience not all of our illegal immigrants are bad hombres,” said Guatemala-born immigration and personal injury attorney Luis Vasquez, who years ago overstayed his visa while growing up in Waco.
 “Yet that's the message we hear and it seems the news, the media, they want to focus on, you know, the bad apples, and there are.
 I think there was an interview asking, 'How do you feel about immigrants coming in?'
 And, sure, for security reasons, there has to be some balance.
 We can't have open borders.
 But there's also a lot of good people here.”